andru-kun/wildrig-multi/README.md

       --strategy N              strategy of feeding videocards with job(default: 0) --split-job N             set amount of gpu's(or threads of it, keep this in mind) solving one job

-      --scratchpad-url URL      where miner can download scratchpad for wildkeccak algo --scratchpad-file FILE    where to save scratchpad(including file name) --scratchpad-safe-update  use safe scratchpad update, can be useful for avoiding N/A on big rigs --scratchpad-full-update  use full scratchpad update

       --opencl-platforms N      list of OpenCL platforms to use(also possible to set amd or nvidia; default: all) -d, --opencl-devices N        list of OpenCL devices to use(default: all) --opencl-threads N        amount of threads per OpenCL device(default: auto)